raedjamw/image_classification/README.md

 # image_classification
-using mobilenet on tensorflow.js to classify images
+using mobilenet on tensorflow.js to classify images from a webcam